djalbat/yapp/README.md

 ## Configuration

-Yapp takes some additional, optional parameters, namely `language`, `Plugin` and `options`.
-These can be passed as arguments to the `fromContent(...)` factory method or as attributes in the JSX.
-Intermediate arguments can be left as falsey when passing the latter arguments to the `fromContent(...)` factory method:
+Yapp takes some parameters, These can be passed as arguments to the `fromContentAndOptions(...)` factory method or as attributes in the JSX.
+Intermediate arguments can be left as falsey when passing the latter arguments to the `fromContentAndOptions(...)` factory method:

 ```
-const language = "json",
+const options = {
-      options = {
+        language: "json",
         editable: true,
         onCustomContentChange: coCustomntentChangeHandler
       },
-      yapp = Yapp.fromContent(` ... `, language, null, options);
+      yapp = Yapp.fromContentAndOptions(` ... `, options);
 ```
 When using JSX, the properties of the `options` parameter are in fact passed individually: